 1).
 Where the merger is formed under the same control, if the combining party pays cash, transfers non-cash assets, assumes debt, or issues equity securities as the merger consideration, it shall acquire the owner's equity of the merged party in the final controlling party on the merger date.
 The share of book value in the financial statements is its initial investment cost.
 The difference between the initial investment cost of a long-term equity investment and the cash paid, non-cash assets transferred, the book value of the debt assumed or the total face value of the shares issued is adjusted to the capital reserve; if the capital reserve is insufficient for offsetting, the retained earnings shall be adjusted.
-Obtaining the equity of the merged party under the same control step by step through multiple transactions, and eventually forming a business combination under the same control, should be treated as a "package deal" separately: if it belongs to a "package deal", each transaction will be treated as a transaction that obtains control is accounted for.
-In the case of a "package deal", the share of the book value of the shareholder's equity in the ultimate controller's consolidated financial statements at the merger date is used as the initial investment cost of the long-term equity investment is equivalent to The difference between the book value of the former long-term equity investment and the book value of the new consideration payment for the new shares on the merger date shall be adjusted to the capital reserve; if the capital reserve is insufficient to reduce, the retained earnings shall be adjusted.
+Obtaining the equity of the merged quarty under the same control step by step through multiple transactions, and eventually forming a business combination under the same control, should be treated as a "package deal" separately: if it belongs to a "package deal", each transaction will be treated as a transaction that obtains control is accounted for.
+In the case of a "package deal", the share of the book value of the shareholder's equity investment, and the initial investment cost of the long-term equity investment, and the initial investment cost of the long-term equity investment is equivalent to The difference between the book value of the former long-term equity investment and the book value of the new consideration payment for the new shares on the merger date shall be adjusted to the capital reserve; if the capital reserve is insufficient to reduce, the retained earnings shall be adjusted.
 Any other comprehensive income recognized by the equity investment held prior to the merger date that is accounted for using the equity method or is an available-for-sale financial asset will not be subject to accounting treatment for the time being.